 Alignment of upper teeth is needed to prevent the cheeks and lips from being bitten, while alignment of lower teeth is needed to protect the tongue from being bitten.

-While not life threatening, this condition can become a painful inconvenience for your dental wellbeing.
-It can also lead to a number of long-term problems such as fractured teeth due to a misaligned jaw.
-It also may affect your ability to wear veneers, crowns or implants, should you consider these for cosmetic purposes.
+While not life-threatening, this condition can become a painful inconvenience for your dental wellbeing.
+It can also lead to a number of long-term problems, such as fractured teeth due to a misaligned jaw.
+Additionally, it may affect your ability to wear veneers, crowns, or implants, should you consider these for cosmetic purposes.
+Consulting with a Camberwell dentist can help address these issues effectively.